yuhuichai/Audiovisual_in_PT/README.md

 This script is writen in bash shell and depends on AFNI programs.
 The run time is about 10 mins.

 (7) Script used to compute cortical layers and do layer-specific smoothing: https://github.com/yuhuichai/Audiovisual_in_PT/blob/main/layerSmooth_mc.sh
 It reads the layerMask file, which covers the PT area and are draw in fsleyes (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes).
 It grows cortical layers and do layer-specific smoothing using LAYNII programs (https://github.com/layerfMRI/LAYNII).
 The script is writen in bash shell and depends on AFNI programs.
-The run time can be up to ten hours.
+The run time can be up to one hour.

 (8) Script used to compute cortical columns and extract signal changes across columns: https://github.com/yuhuichai/Audiovisual_in_PT/blob/main/columnProfile.sh
 It reads the cortical layer nifti generated in step 7 and the landmark mannually draw to indicate the starting and ending boundaries in fsleyes.
 Tutorials to draw landmark and compute cortical columns is available in https://layerfmri.com/2018/09/26/columns/ This script depends on AFNI programs and outputs coritcal columns and the text files of columnar signal changes.